Youth Risk Behavior Survey (YRBS)

 Data Source: Texas Youth Risk Behavior Surveillance System

-The Texas Youth Risk Behavior Surveillance System (YRBSS), initiated in 1991, is a federally funded classroom-based paper survey conducted biennially on odd years to monitor priority health-risk behaviors that contribute substantially to the leading causes of death, disability, and social problems among youth and adults in the United States.
-This surveillance can be used to monitor the Healthy People 2020 Objectives for smoking, overweight, exercise, seat belt use, fruit/vegetable consumption, alcohol consumption, drug use, sexual activity and other risk factors so that intervention priorities can be established and the long-term impact of health promotion programs can be monitored.
+The Texas Youth Risk Behavior Surveillance System (YRBSS), initiated in 1991, is a federally-funded, classroom-based, paper survey conducted every two years on odd years to monitor priority health risk behaviors that contribute substantially to the leading causes of death, disability, and social problems among youth and adults in the United States.
+This surveillance can be used to monitor the Healthy People 2030 Objectives for smoking, overweight, exercise, seat belt use, fruit and vegetable consumption, alcohol consumption, drug use, sexual activity, and other risk factors to establish intervention priorities and monitor the long-term impact of health promotion programs.